 During my early years as a musician, I discovered I had an aptitude for all things electric and electronic.
 Homemade speakers, a custom Leslie for my Hammond and ultimately an internship, at the age of fifteen, in a 4-track recording studio instilled an appreciation in how to “make music sound good”.

-After 2 years on the road, I headed to Berklee to learn more about what was, at this point, my obvious life path!
+After 2 years on the road, I headed to Berklee to learn more about all things musical.

-Studies on piano with James Williams, Melody/Improv with Tom Anastos and Arranging with Ted Pease gave me the foundation to make music a profession.
+Studies with James Williams, Tom Anastos and Ted Pease gave me the foundation to make music a profession.

 These skills led to the next logical choice: my own recording studio.

 In Pittsburgh, I scored music for the Steelers, the Penguins, Alcoa and Westinghouse.
 By 1993, I was ready for the big step: New York or Los Angeles.
-The coin toss came up LA, and we drove our Chevy Caprice to the City of Angels in March of 1993.
+We opted for the sun, and we drove our Chevy Caprice to the City of Angels in March of 1993.

 While in LA, I established myself as an A-lister, in demand on TV shows and indie film productions.
 Credits include HBO, CBS, NBC and FOX.

-And after 28 years in LA, that brings me here, almost back to Boston, in wonderful Peterborough, New Hampshire, where I continue to work online with clients in LA and new clients on the East Coast.
+And after 28 years in Los Angeles, I relocated to the wonderful town of Peterborough, New Hampshire, where I continue to work online with clients in LA and new clients on the East Coast.